ministryofjustice/cloud-platform-terraform-s3-bucket/README.md

-# cloud-platform-terraform-s3 module
+# cloud-platform-terraform-s3-bucket module

 Terraform module that will create an S3 bucket in AWS with relevant user account that will have access to bucket.

-The bucket created will use $team_name-$bucket_identifier as the bucket name to ensure the bucket created is globally unique and avoid name clashes with buckets.
+The bucket created will use ${team_name}-${bucket_identifier} as the bucket name to ensure that the bucket created is globally unique and avoid name clashes.

 ## Usage